ardanlabs/gotraining/01-language_syntax/06-functions/readme.md

 ## Notes

-* Functions can return mulitple values are most return an error value.
+* Functions can return mulitple values and most return an error value.
 * The error value should always be checked as part of the programming logic.
 * The blank identifier can be used to ignore return values.